philthephatman/awesome-hacking-lists/hackwith.md

 - [drek](https://github.com/chrisallenlane/drek) - A static-code-analysis tool that can be used to perform security-focused code reviews.
 It enables an auditor to swiftly map the attack-surface of a large application, with an emphasis on identifying development anti-patterns and footguns.
 - [domainhunter](https://github.com/minisllc/domainhunter) - Checks expired domains, bluecoat categorization, and Archive.org history to determine good candidates for phishing and C2 domain names
 - [dvxte](https://github.com/davevs/dvxte) - Damn Vulnerable Xebia Training Environment
+- [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings) - A list of useful payloads and bypass for Web Application Security and Pentest/CTF
 - [mana](https://github.com/sensepost/mana) - Our mana toolkit for wifi rogue AP attacks and MitM  - see hostapd-mana too
 - [domxssscanner](https://github.com/yaph/domxssscanner) - DOMXSS Scanner is an online tool to scan source code for DOM based XSS vulnerabilities
 - [post-exploitation-wiki](https://github.com/mubix/post-exploitation-wiki) - Post Exploitation Wiki